54ac/list-picker/README.md

 ### How do I use this?

 1. Enter list (one entry per line),
-2. Press the pick button.
+2. Press the pick button,
+3. Install as PWA for easy access (optional).

 ### Where can I use this?